 |Ghost button||When an action does not require primary dominance on the page.|

-Button labels tell users what will happen when they click the button.
-Use verbs that describe the action, such as Add or Delete.
+Button labels should clearly indicate the action of the button.
+Use active verbs, such as Add or Delete.
 Use sentence-style capitalization (only the first word in a phrase and any proper nouns capitalized) and no more than three words for button labels.

 For consistency, see labels and idioms for the approved list of action labels.